 ANTH 271 fulfills the objectives of this Minor, but was not originally on our list of electives because it had not yet been approved as a new course.
 Additionally, all Anthropology "Topics" courses (those that have no permanent course name but serve as placeholders for experimental courses) have been removed from the list of electives as we will instead approve them for inclusion in the Minor on a case by case basis if they are relevant.

-Changes to the Requirements for the Minor in Human Ecology

-If the Minor in Human Ecology is combined with a Major in Anthropology, only four of the six courses (12 of the 18 credits) can count towards both the Major and the Minor; two courses (6 credits) must be unique to each.
+Anthropology Department Changes to a Minor Changes to the Requirements for the Minor in Human Ecology 1.
+Addition to description of requirements for the Minor: If the Minor in Human Ecology is combined with a Major in Anthropology, only four of the six courses (12 of the 18 credits) can count towards both the Major and the Minor; two courses (6 credits) must be unique to each.
 Anthropology rotating topics courses (e.g., Anth 219, 239, 239W, 249, 279, 289, 290, 290W, 330, 350, 370, 380) may be approved as electives for the Minor on a case by case basis, via approval of the department chair.

-2. Changes and clarifications to list of elective courses for the Minor:
+2. Changes and clarifications to list of elective courses for the Minor: FROM: